neurallayer/Photon.jl/docs/src/index.md

 fit!(workout, data, epochs=5)
 ```

 The validation phase is optional.
-But if you provide data for the validation phase, Photon will automatically run a validation after each training epoch.
+But if you provide data for the validation phase, Photon will automatically run the validation step after each training epoch.

 ```julia